Jahno-Bart/CS-Notes/y13/Turing-Machines.md

 There is some rules that the turning machine must follow.
 In these rules, the symbol □ is used to represent a blank cell on the tape.
 The arrows represent movement (left or right) of the read/write head.

-In a state transition diagram, each rule becomes:
+In a state transition diagram, here are what each things repersent:
 - a circle (a state)
 - an arrow (a transition)
 - a label on the arrow showing: